|

 The Teepee

-(See more teepee photos below)
+(See teepee construction photos below)

 Set in a small meadow surrounded by trees, the teepee is a beautiful addition to the ranch and a unique site for picnics and overnight camping.
 Authentic in design, the teepee recalls the teepees built by the Indian families that visited the Vandeverts in the 1930’s and hunted the surrounding woods.